-Allatoona: Level: 1.8 feet above full pool.
+Allatoona: Level: Full pool.
 Temp: 68 degrees.
-Clarity: Light to heavy stain.
+Clarity: Clear.

 Other Articles You Might Enjoy